What is Universal Design for Learning?

 To learn more about Mohawk College’s commitment to EDI and how UDL supports these goals, review Mohawk’s Commitments and Action Plan webpages.

-Based on the data obtained through the 2017-2018 Universal design for learning for technology-enabled post-secondary courses at Mohawk College research project (Access the report in Word format), a UDL Standard for Mohawk College has been developed.
+Based on the data obtained through the 2017-2018 Universal Design for Learning for Technology-enabled Post-secondary Courses at Mohawk College research project (Access the report in Word format), a UDL Standard for Mohawk College was developed.
 The goal of a college-wide standard regarding UDL is to promote the advancement of Mohawk College’s commitment to inclusion and access in all learning environments.

 The UDL Standard is not prescriptive, and is meant to provide consideration options to support the design, development, and delivery of curriculum.
 Please review the UDL Standard, in one of the formats included below, to determine how you might include UDL in your curriculum design, development, and delivery.

 Universal Design for Learning Contact Information

 Darla Benton Kearney is the Universal Design for Learning Curriculum Consultant in the Center for Teaching & Learning.
 She is available to answer questions and support UDL implementation.
 Please feel free to connect with her at darla.benton [at] mohawkcollege.ca or extension 3688.